AhmetKuris/StepCounter/README.md

 ## API Documentation

-The API documentation is available through Swagger UI at `/swagger` when running the application.
+The API documentation is available through Scalar UI at `/scalar` when running the application.

 ### Teams API